eschan145/DieKnow/README.md

 ### `start`

 Start the DieKnow process.
 DyKnow executables will be terminated forcefully every 50 milliseconds, or whatever is set as the `interval` option in [`settings.conf`](settings.conf), which is sufficient to keep DyKnow consistently closed down.
-If the delay was too low (or none at all), CPU usage increase.
+If the delay was too low (or none at all), CPU usage would increase.
 On an Intel Core i3 CPU, an interval of 50 milliseconds can be handled at less than 1% CPU.

 ### `stop`